odpi/egeria-docs/site/docs/practices/common-data-definitions/overview.md

 * Definitions of the valid data values for specific concepts and associated governance rules.
 * Preferred logical and physical data formats for storing data about these concepts.

 The common data definitions in open metadata are part of the *Subject Area Materials* and are grouped into [subject areas](/concepts/subject-area).
-The core materials that cover the meaning of data are described in one or more [glossaries](/practices/common-data-definitions/anatomy-of-a-glossary).These are augmented by valid values, reference data and quality rules.
+The core materials that cover the meaning of data are described in one or more [glossaries](/practices/common-data-definitions/anatomy-of-a-glossary).
+These are augmented by [valid values](/practices/common-data-definitions/open-metadata-for-common-definitions), [reference data](/practices/common-data-definitions/open-metadata-for-common-definitions) and [quality rules](/practices/common-data-definitions/open-metadata-for-common-definitions).

 [Governance action classifications](/types/4/0422-Governance-Action-Classifications) may be added to these definitions which in turn link to governance requirements.
 This determines how data that is linked to the subject area material should be governed.